Frequently Asked Questions

 What does it mean to be listed on the Spokane Register?

 A property listed on the Spokane Register, either individually or as a contributing structure in a district, is bound to a Management Agreement with the City of Spokane, which states that any construction work or modifications made to the property must be reviewed prior to the start of work.
-In this process called Design Review, Historic Presrvation Office staff reviews the work to be done and issues a Certificate of Appropriateness to insure that any alterations to the property do not adversely affect the building’s historic character and appearance.
+In this process called Design Review, Historic Preservation Office staff reviews the work to be done and issues a Certificate of Appropriateness to insure that any alterations to the property do not adversely affect the building’s historic character and appearance.
 Properties listed on the Spokane Register are also eligible for special valuation, which results in reduced property tax for qualifying rehabilitation.

 Learn more about the Design Review or Special Valuation